rustytc/mutagen-source/README.md

 Modifying this game's code is as simple as [downloading Godot 4.3](https://godotengine.org/download/archive/4.3-stable/) and opening this very source code up from its project.godot file.
 From there you can basically do anything.
 Compiling builds of this game is the same, just export it directly from Godot's exporter to whatever platform you desire.

-**DO NOT COMPILE AND POST BUILDS OF THE GAME USING MY ASSETS WITHOUT EXPRESS PERMISSION!!!
-(If it's just a port, I won't do anything.
-But do not post them to app stores or attach price tags or I will do something about it!!!
-If finished, I actually do intend on making official releases of the game.)**

 ## Premise: